People

 ![]() |

-Dr. Arielle Baskin-Sommers (pronouns: she/her/hers) is a licensed clinical psychologist and Associate Professor (with tenure) at Yale University.
+Dr. Arielle Baskin-Sommers is a licensed clinical psychologist and Professor at Yale University.
 She received her Sc.B. from Brown University (2007), a Ph.D. from the University of Wisconsin-Madison (2013), and completed her pre-doctoral internship and fellowship at McLean Hospital/Harvard Medical School.
-Substantively, her research is concentrated on understanding individual differences in cognitive and affective processes as they relate to vulnerability for disinhibited (impulsive, antisocial) behaviors.
-Methodologically, she is interested in integrating a wide range of techniques and technologies to explore this issue.
+Her work focuses on identifying and specifying the cognitive, emotional, and environmental mechanisms that contribute to disinhibited behavior (e.g., substance use, criminal activity, aggression).
+She uses a wide range of techniques and technologies to explore this topic.
 Overall, her professional career goals are based on a desire to develop both innovative theory and research in service of increasing the efficacy of clinical intervention for disinhibited behaviors.
-Email: arielle.baskin-sommers@yale.edu Office: Kirtland 207 Mailing: Yale University, P.O.
-Box 20820, New Haven, CT 06520 |
+Email: arielle.baskin-sommers@yale.edu Office: 100 College St, #1427 |

 ![]() |